 Equity and inclusion webinars

-This series of webinars titled Sharing innovations on making all children count focuses on collecting and using data on marginalized groups and education.
-It covers:
+This series of webinars titled Sharing innovations on making all children count focused on collecting and using data on marginalized groups and education.
+It covered:

 - identification of disability and measurement of inclusive learning environments